Yankees - Tigers Prediction, Odds, Pick, How To Watch

-The New York Yankees head to the Motor City to face the Detroit Tigers.
+The New York Yankees look to make it two wins in a row as they face the Detroit Tigers.
 It is time to continue our MLB odds series with a Yankees-Tigers prediction, pick, and how-to-watch.

-The Yankees come in after losing two of three to the Rays over the weekend.
-It has been a rough go for the Yankees as of late.
-They have won just two of their last 14 games, and fallen well behind in the chase for the playoffs.
-At 62-68 on the season, they are last in the AL East, and sit 19 games out of first in the division.
-They are also 11 games out in the Wild Card race currently.
+Yesterday it was a 4-1 victory for the Yankees.
+Aaron Judge has been struggling at the plate, but he scored the first run of the game in the fifth inning after walking.
+It was a Gleyber Torres double that scored him.
+In the seventh, he broke through, as Judge hit a home run to left, followed by a Torres home run to give the Yankees a 3-0 lead.
+The Tigers would be held without a run until the ninth inning when Akil Baddoo hit a home run.
+Luis Severino had a great outing for the Yankees.
+He went seven innings, striking out eight, and giving up just five hits and no runs.

-Meanwhile, the Tigers come in after losing two of three to the Astros.
-It was two straight blowouts for them, as they lost 17-4 yesterday and 9-2 the day before.
-Still, while sitting at 59-71, the Tigers may have a slightly better chance to make the playoffs.
-They are just 8.5 games behind the Twins in the division, and with a weak schedule coming down the home stretch, they could make a run if the Twins stumble.
+Still, the Yankees season has turned into a disaster.
+The Yankees are 63-68 on the season and well outside the playoff race.
+For the Tigers, the season has not been perfect, but they have turned their focus to celebrating their retiring stars while prepping for the future.

 Here are the Yankees-Tigers MLB odds, courtesy of FanDuel.